-The Baltimore Workforce Funders Collaborative is a public/private partnership of investors dedicated to advancing the labor market prospects of unemployed and under-employed Baltimore City residents while meeting the needs of the region’s employers for a skilled workforce.
+The Baltimore Workforce Funders Collaborative (BWFC) is a public/private partnership dedicated to advancing the labor market prospects of unemployed and underemployed Baltimore City residents while meeting the needs of our region's employers for a skilled workforce.

-The Collaborative convenes public and private stakeholders who support the formation and expansion of sectoral intermediaries that coordinate financial resources, and service providers to help low income residents find and keep jobs with employers who need skilled workers.
-The public/private funder collaborative also works proactively with employers to support the work of industry-sector intermediaries, and strives to remove barriers to training, employment and advancement through workforce policy reforms and other systems change efforts.
+The Collaborative convenes public and private stakeholders who support the formation and expansion of sectoral intermediaries that coordinate financial resources and service providers to help low income residents find and keep jobs with employers who need skilled workers.

 Current Local Business/Funding Partners

 - The Abell Foundation

 - The Baltimore City Mayor's Office of Employment Development

 - The Living Cities Integration Initiative

 For over 18 years, members of the collaborative have been coming togerher to seed and grow sector‐based workforce partnerships that can take advantage of growth opportunities for moving low and no wage workers into jobs that can lead to careers and provide family sustaining wages.
 Partnerships focused on the Biotechnology, Health Care and Construction sectors were launched in the early 1990's and provide a mature set of services that meet employer needs and serve jobsseekers and entry-level incumbent workers.
 More recently, the collaborative has begun to support initiatives working the Retail/Hospitality/Food service and Green and Environmental sectors.
 With the direct investment of members,local and national grants, investments of over $9 million have been leveraged for effective workforce programs and policies since BWFC was created.